Day in the life – Tinuke Bernard

 In the afternoon, I catch up with the Business Development Team.
 We work closely together, analysing what it is that has been working well and what we can do to improve.
 Although we respect the expertise we each have in our respective teams, nobody is precious about ideas.
-We share suggestions on what could be done differently based on our experience, articles we found interesting or even TED Talks we watched!
+We share suggestions on what could be done differently based on our experience, articles we f or even TED Talks we watched!

 One of my favourite parts of my role is just how varied it is from day to day.
-I can be impatient and easily bored by monotonous tasks so I love that working in Comms and Marketing is a series of long and short term projects.
+I can be impatient and easily bored by monotonous tasks.
+I love that working in Comms and Marketing is a series of long and short term projects.
 If I had to pinpoint one part of my role, I would say brainstorming with members of the company.
 Even though we’re all working remotely at the moment, having a good brainstorm makes it feel like we’re all in a room working at the same whiteboard.
-Brainstorming also signals the birth or new ideas and projects which is brilliant!
+Brainstorming also signals the birth of new ideas and projects which is brilliant!

 After work I like to cook.
 Though not every day as then it feels more like a chore than something that can be fun.
 We tend to watch an episode of something or another as a family after dinner.
 Tonight it was Fringe.
 Being on Lockdown 3 in the UK, we’re running short on programs to watch so are currently watching some oldies.